wendy223/AnimialFoodMatch/README.md

  <img src="images/matching.png" width='400' />
 </p>

-The solution for this problem is to use NLP and supervised learning to predict whether the resume will match or not match the responding job postings.
+The solution for this problem is to use NLP and supervised learning to predict whether the resume will match or not match the responding job postings.Here is my demo [slide](https://docs.google.com/presentation/d/1DZlsdj4RcO-QVKHWMBJ7rOYT0hcFW0CXuYdlA_20NC0/edit#slide=id.g6eb23e549c_0_11), which will give you more information about this project.

 ### Conceptual Demo for the B2B Product
 - **Input**: HR's job requirement and candidate's information